Agilefreaks/Aquarium/README.markdown

 However, what is missing in Ruby is an expressive language for describing systemic modifications, a so-called *pointcut language*.
 If you have simple needs for method interception and wrapping, then Aquarium will be overkill.
 However, if you have system-wide concerns that cross the boundaries of many objects, then an AOP tookit like Aquarium can help you implement these concerns in a more modular way.

 So, if you are designing with aspects, wouldn't you like to write your code using the same language?
 Without AOP support, you have to map your aspect designs to metaprogramming idioms, which will often be slower to implement and harder to maintain.
 Imagine writing objects without native support for OOP!

+## Supported Ruby Versions (and Caveats)

+Version 0.6.0 supports only Ruby 2.0.0p247.
+JRuby 1.7.4 (1.9.3p392) does *not* currently pass all the custom Java specs in the `jruby/spec` directory, which specifically test working with Java classes.
+However, JRuby does pass all the Ruby specs in the `spec` directory.
+I didn't want to release v0.6.0 with the Java-specific specs not working, but I didn't have time to resolve the issues.
+Patches are welcome.

+If you need support for earlier versions of Ruby and JRuby, use Aquarium v0.5.0.

 ## Terminology